Hard Lessons Building Agents Since GPT-3.5

 If your logs are bad, you're dead.
 You cannot debug what you can't see.

 Good observability changes how you build.
 You stop speculating about failures and start watching them.
 You notice a tool returns malformed JSON 3% of the time.
 You notice 40% of your context is a tool output the model doesn't read.
 You notice a skill instruction is being ignored because it's buried in the middle of the prompt where attention drops.
+You notice the model silently retries a broken tool four times before giving up and answering from its priors.
 None of this is visible without traces.
 All of it compounds into "the AI is dumb today."
 It's not dumb.
 Your observability is dumb.

 Cost, Latency, Quality — Sponsor Tokens, Win Quality